Marta44/to-press2019/README.md

 ## Testing
 ### Bugs and challenges during the project
 - I run into some issues placing the language buttons in the navigation bar.
 On tablet screens (min-width:768px-max-width:1024px)they were stack one above the other and on phone view (min-width:320px-max-width:768px) they were placed under the logo.
 I overcome this problem:...
 - Another challenge has been to insert the newsletter in the footer.
 I tried a three columns layout on large screens and to order the items in vertical on phones and tablets.
 The layout wasn't responsive so I tried to insert the newsletter in the "About us" page because is one of the most visited pages but I didn't like the effect.
-So at the end I fixed it placing the newsletter in the footer but on large screen I set a relative position for the footer and on smaller screens setting a fixed position one so it couldn't overflow.
+So at the end I fixed it placing the newsletter in the footer but on large screen I set a relative position for the footer and on smaller screens setting a fixed position so it couldn't overflow.
 ---
 ## Deployment
 ---